sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 I also thought it would be cool for the hue to change in both directions, either add or subtract hue.
 So I created two types of food pellets, blacks and whites, that would do that exactly, subtract and add hue when eatten.

+Apart from hue, there was also brightness and saturation.
+I didn't want to mess with these values too much, since they don't add too much to the color as much as hue.
+So Iafter setting a set saturation and brightness level, I simply made it so that the user can conrol them via sliders on the screen, if desired.

 I also thought about functionality a bit, so I proceded to code a start/play screen and a pause screen to facilitate the program.
 It took some if statements, and despite that the pause screen is still a bit iffy, it works for it's purpose.

 You would think that at some point I would implemement my important zoomnig in feature.
 But the sad reality is that I wasn't able to incorporate this feature.
 Mainly becuase of time and prioritizing other things, but also because if felt like a tricky thing to do and I wasn't exactly confident in a way to accomplish this effect.
 I already had a strong foundation, so I didn't want to rock the boat and potentially mess something up.